Froyj/katas-test/1-basics/functions/intro.md

 # Loops

-Everytime you need to do a reptitive task, you will probably need a loop to solve it
+Everytime you need to do a repetitive task, you will probably need a loop to solve it

 The goal here is to manipulate different kinds of loops.